openzfs/zfs-buildbot/README.md

 * `test`: This commit should be built and tested by the TEST builders

+* `perf`: This commit should be built and tested by the PERF builders

 ### Builder Types

 When a new pull request is opened it is queued up for testing on all of the available builders.
-There are three primary types of builders:
+There are four primary types of builders:

 * STYLE: These builders are responsible for performing static analysis.
   Currently, style checking and linting is performed for each submitted